Introducton to Quantum Algorithms

 Topics

-The following list should be interpreted as a roadmap, and we may veer a bit away from our planned route as we "tour" these topics.
+as a somewhat new course, we may veer away from our planned route as the semester progresses.

 -